maryambabaei/hybrid-FEM-LSSVR/Profiling.md

 4. Implementing Gauss-Lobatto quadrature points for optimal polynomial approximation.
 5. Adding comprehensive robustness and error handling features.
 6. Implementing detailed profiling and monitoring infrastructure with the PerformanceMonitor class.
+7. **Final optimization**: Identified that M=8 (not M=20) provides optimal numerical stability, and parallel processing is not beneficial for current problem sizes due to overhead.

-This results in a ~99% overall speedup from the initial version (average execution time reduced from ~1.72s to 0.014s), making the method highly efficient for production use.
-The accuracy remains excellent with max errors on the order of 10^-5.
-The profiling infrastructure provides detailed insights into performance bottlenecks, with LSSVR subproblem solving dominating the runtime (85.3%) while FEM solving takes only 7.2%.
-The robustness improvements provide better stability and diagnostics, and the comprehensive monitoring enables ongoing performance optimization.
+This results in a **~99.6% overall speedup** from the initial version (average execution time reduced from ~1.72s to 0.0064s for 10 elements), making the method highly efficient for production use.
+The accuracy remains excellent with max errors on the order of 10^-4 to 10^-5.
+The profiling infrastructure provides detailed insights into performance bottlenecks, with LSSVR subproblem solving dominating the runtime (~72-88%) while FEM solving takes only ~4-13%.

 ### Algorithm Selection Insights
 The comprehensive comparison reveals stark performance differences between solution approaches: